rmbleeker/add_filesystems/README.md

 The following dictionaries are used by this role:

 ```
-disks
+disks:
-  - device
+  - device: /dev/sda
-    label (optional)
+    label: (optional)
-    partitions
+    partitions:
-      - number
+      - number: 1
-        name (required for GPT labeled partitions, defaults to the partition type "primary" if not used)
+        name: (required for GPT labeled partitions, defaults to the partition type "primary" if not used)
-        flags (optional)
+        flags: (optional)
-        start (optional)
+        start: (optional)
-        end (optional)
+        end: (optional)
-        fstype (do not define when using lvm)
+        fstype: (do not define when using lvm)
-        mount_point (do not define when using lvm)
+        mount_point: (do not define when using lvm)
-        mount_options (optional)
+        mount_options: (optional)
           - list of mount options
-  - device
+  - device: /dev/sdb
     ...

-vg
+vg:
-  - name
+  - name: vg_name
-    devices
+    devices:
       - list of block devices
-    lv
+    lv:
-      - name
+      - name: lv_name
-        size
+        size:
-        fstype
+        fstype:
-        mount_point
+        mount_point:
-        mount_options (optional)
+        mount_options: (optional)
           - list of mount options
-  - name
+  - name: vg_name
     ...
 ```